 The topic of color takes the central stage in all projects concerning design and Illustration.
 We make it possible for you to easily edit the color and style properties of your path, shape, or image in the Color Panel and Widget.

-✨ New Color Palettes – With the 4.7.0 update, you can now create and save multiple Color Palettes in Vectornator on your Mac, and add or delete singular colors including gradients from your Color Palette.
+✨ New Color Palettes – You can now create and save multiple Color Palettes in Vectornator on your Mac, and add or delete singular colors including gradients from your Color Palette.
 Additionally, you have the option to set a Primary Palette in the Color Picker menu.

 In the Vectornator Mac App, you can set and change your color properties with the Color Widget Tool (1) and the Color Picker Tool (2).
 The Color Widget Tool is located at the bottom of the Toolbar on the left screen side, whereas the Color Picker is accessible inside the Inspector to the right side of your Mac screen.